akshiv/phys408FourierOptics/LabNoteBook.md

 ### Character Recognition:

 First we set up the optical rail as follows to view the NOZON object inthe image plane:
-**Experimental set-up:**
+- **Experimental set-up:**
 - Collimating Lens
 - NOZON aperture in object plane
 - Fourier Transform Lens

-We were able to get the
+We were able to get a clear image of the NOZON aperture:

 Next we added the Imagining lens into the set up to view the fourier transform:
-**Experimental set-up:**
+- **Experimental set-up:**
-Collimating Lens
+- Collimating Lens
-NOZON aperture in object plane
+- NOZON aperture in object plane
-Fourier Transform Lens
+- Fourier Transform Lens
-Imaging Lens to see the FT of the NOZON object
+- Imaging Lens to see the FT of the NOZON object

 ![FT of the NOZON filter](https://raw.githubusercontent.com/akshivbansal/phys408FourierOptics/master/raw_data_from_day2_20180313/Charecter%20Recognition/snap-unknown-20180313-113721-1.jpeg)

 Can also invert the image to save on ink and see more clearly what is going on: